-Univariate and multivariate spline correlograms were used to estimate the spatial covariance in the weekly and annual M. persicae YWT and crop inspection counts as a continuous function of distance for each year and for each week within each year between 2014 and 2020 (Fig. S1a).
-The R library ncf was used to produce spline correlograms and the associated parameters that estimate the strength of spatial synchrony underpinned by a cross correlation approach.
-These parameters include the local covariance function (LCF, the value at the intercept on the Y axis), the spatial extent, measured in km along the entire length of the X axis, and the correlation length (CorL, the value where the spline crosses the X axis-zero correlation) measured in km (Fig. 2).
-Taken together, these three parameters indicate whether spatial synchrony is local or widespread and whether synchrony conforms to theory (i.e. that spatial synchrony declines with distance, see Fig. S1a) or opposes theory revealing stochastic local dynamics that produce no such trend.
-This approach is relevant because an understanding of spatial synchrony can inform the scale at which sugar beet pests should be managed.
+Univariate and multivariate spline correlograms were used to estimate the spatial covariance in the weekly and annual M. persicae YWT and crop inspection counts as a continuous function of distance for each year and for each week within each year between 2014-2020 (S1a).
+The R library ncf was used to produce spline correlograms and the associated parameters that estimate the strength of spatial synchrony underpinned by a cross correlation approach.27 These parameters include the local covariance function (LCF, the value at the intercept on the Y axis), the spatial extent, measured in km along the entire length of the X axis, and the correlation length (CorL, the value where the spline crosses the X axis-zero correlation) measured in km (Figure 2).
+Taken together, these three parameters indicate whether spatial synchrony declines with distance, see S1a) or opposes theory revealing stochastic local dynamics that produce no such trend.27 This approach is relevant because an understanding of spatial synchrony can inform the scale at which sugar beet pests should be managed.

-2.4.2 Spatial and temporal generalized additive mixed models To estimate spatial terms and trends in the YWT and crop inspection data, we used the mgcv library for GAMMs alongside the library gratia, that provides improved graphic performance for mgcv.
-We fit year and week and produced two types of models: i) a spatial model that included latitude and longitude as Duchon smoothers by the factor YWT sampling week, setting the knots to the maximum to represent detailed local trends, and, ii) a seasonal model that captured the change over YWT sampling weeks for each year using flexible cubic smoothers.
-Cubic splines (bs = "cr") were chosen for their flexibility when smoothing time, whereas Duchon splines were chosen to reduce curling

-(i.e., overfitting) at the edges of spatial boundaries.
+2.4.2 Spatial and temporal generalized additive mixed models

+To estimate spatial terms and trends in the YWT and crop inspection data, we used the mgcv library for GAMMs alongside the library gratia, that provides improved graphic performance for mgcv.^{28,29} We fit year and week and produced two types of models: i) a spatial model that included latitude and longitude as Duchon smoothers by the factor YWT sampling week, setting the knots to the maximum to represent detailed local trends, and, ii) a seasonal model that captured the change over YWT sampling weeks for each year using flexible cubic smoothers.
+Cubic splines (bs ='cr') were chosen for their flexibility when smoothing time, whereas Duchon splines were chosen to reduce curling (i.e. overfitting) at the edges of spatial boundaries.28

 All models were fitted using Restricted Maximum Likelihood (REML) assuming the negative binomial distribution for overdispersed data, typical of outbreaking populations.
 Optimal random effects structures were investigated for each model using the Akaike Information Criterion (AIC) alongside the appraise function for model checking in the gratia library.
 The best performing random effects structure was a simple site random effect term, capturing elements of geography, management and other site specific characteristics.
-The spatial model computes a random coefficient for both continuous (time, space) and factor variables (week) (Fig. S1a).
+The spatial model computes a random coefficient for both continuous (time, space) and factor variables (week) (S1a).
 From these two models we report the significance of the smooth terms that are constrained such that they each sum to a zero mean over the covariate values.
 As such, the shape of this relationship can be deduced but this does not extend to any systematic difference between temporal or spatial means.
-Instead, a Wald zero-effect test is provided to indicate if the smoother is equal to zero (i.e., p > 0.05).
+Instead, a Wald zero-effect test is provided to indicate if the smoother is equal to zero (i.e. p>0.05).
 Significant p-values indicate that the smoother has significantly departed from zero and thus show a non-zero trend.
 In the spatial model, parametric coefficients for the week factor estimate differences relative to the first week of responses which naturally follow the seasonal spline, but their use is otherwise limited.
-To assess model fit, we use the
+We use deviance that represents the proportion of the total deviance explained in a model, a goodness-of-fit statistic based on likelihood.